-2022 2021 Acquisition of tangible capital assets Increase in asset retirement obligation (112,375) 112,375 (200,000) 200,000
+2023 2022 Disposition (aquisition) of tangible capital assets Increase (decrease) in asset retirement obligation \$ \$ 194,575 (194,575) (112,375) 112,375

-14. Asset Retirement Obligation
+13. Asset Retirement Obligation

 The asset retirement obligation is an obligation associated to the current and new office premises, where the Organization is responsible for restoring the lease premises to base building standards at the end of the lease term.
-As at year end, an obligation of \$ 312,375 (2021 - \$200,000) has been accrued on the statement of financial position based on management's best estimate.
+As at year end, an obligation of \$118,084 (2022 - \$312,375) has been accrued on the statement of financial position based on management's best estimate.
 However, the total amount of the obligation may subject to change due to change in costs.
 The magnitute of the potential change remain unknown until the restoration takes place.

-During the year, no payment was made to settle the asset retirement obligation on the current and the new lease because it is expected to settle in March 2023 and January 2033, respectively.
+During the year, a payment was made to settle the asset retirement obligation on the Michael Street lease as the lease has expired and no payment was made to settle the asset retirement obligation on the new lease because it is expected to settle January 2033.